leod/scdata/README.md

 playlist score is a good place to start.
 In initial experiments, without the playlist score, the crawler ended up finding too few free tracks.

-Note that the playlist score usually only has access to full information on the *first five* tracks in the playlist.
+Note that the playlist score usually only has access to full information of the *first five* tracks in the playlist.
 For the other tracks, we would need to make individual requests, which is something we want to do only for the playlist that has been chosen for expansion.
-This makes the job of the playlist score more difficult, since it has only limited information of track genres and licenses.
+This makes the job of the playlist score more difficult, since it has only limited genre and license information.

 ### Output